Advancing Ukraine troops take fight to heart of pro-Moscow rebellion

 "They're having to retreat, they're not able to stand their ground the way they want to," he said of the rebels.

-Ukrainian officials said their troops were also fighting rebels in the centre of the other big separatist stronghold, the city of Luhansk, on the border with Russia.
+Ukrainian officials said their troops were also fighting rebels in the center of the other big separatist stronghold, the city of Luhansk, on the border with Russia.

 DIPLOMACY